nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/known_issues.rst

 The issues in this section are related to the :ref:`ug_wifi` protocol.

+.. rst-class:: v2-8-0

+NCSDK-29650: Wi-Fi connection times are increased in ``_ns`` builds The latency has increased signficantly in latest main branch.
+  It goes beyond the WPA supplicant command timeout of 10 s, taking now 13 s and causing Wi-Fi connectivity failures.

+  **Workaround:** Increase the connection timeout (10 s -> 15 s).

+  **Affected platforms:** nRF7002

+.. rst-class:: v2-8-0

+NCSDK-29649: Flash firmware integrity check does not work due to Mbed TLS dependencies Due to this, nRF70 patches cannot be validated and corrupted patches can manifest in nRF70 bootup failures.

+  **Affected platforms:** nRF7002

+.. rst-class:: v2-8-0

+NCSDK-29651: nRF54H20 Legacy crypto not supported
+  PSA crypto is used by default, which limits Wi-Fi security only up to WPA2.

+  **Affected platforms:** nRF7002, nRF54H20

+.. rst-class:: v2-8-0

+SHEL-3226: In nRF70 driver page docs, link to doxygen API has been removed The link will be brought back in coming releases.

 .. rst-class:: v2-7-0

 SHEL-2878: WPA3 security mode not working